New Year, New Roo!

-Hand-washing are stations located at each POD as well as in Centeroo, so you can brush those teeth, wet that face and cleanse that soul.
-The water at these stations is 100% drinkable, so feel free to fill up your water bottles.
-But not your bathtub – there are showers for bathing.
+Hand-washing stations are located at each POD as well as in Centeroo, so you can brush those teeth, wet that face, and cleanse that soul.
+The water at these stations is 100% filtered and drinkable, so fill up your water bottles but please, not your bathtub – there are showers for bathing.

-Medical and safety staff are on duty at each POD 24 hours a day.
-So if you have any concerns, or you feel anything less than well, seek them out.
+Medical and safety staff are on duty 24 hours a day at each POD, in Centeroo, and in the Main Venue.
+Check your festival map (COMING SOON) for specific locations.
+If you have any concerns, or you feel anything less than well, seek them out.
 And, as we said before, if you’re not sure whether it’s an emergency, act like it is.

 We invite a whole bunch of top-notch craft vendors to offer their wares.
 Looking for a hand-made drum, a sundress, sunglasses, posters or even a two-foot long glowing devil stick?
 You’re in luck!

-If you need cash, ATMs can be found throughout Centeroo, at the General Stores and at POD 3.
-But lines can get long at peak times.
-Better to bring enough green than to miss some epic music while waiting for cash.
+If you need cash, ATMs can be found throughout Centeroo, at the General Stores, and at POD 3.

-There’s a cell phone tower right on the property, but with so many Bonnaroovians texting and sending photos to jealous friends back home, service can be inconsistent.
+There’s a cellphone tower on the property, but with so many Bonnaroovians texting and sending photos to jealous friends back home, service can be inconsistent.
 Phones for emergencies are available at the Info Booth in Centeroo.

-There are two main Info Booths.
-One is inside the Main Venue, once you enter through the arch.
-The other is in Centeroo across from the Ferris Wheel.
-Both will be noted on the map.
-You’ll also find satellite Info Booths at each campground POD.
-The Info Booths will close at 3pm on Monday, June 17, because, really, it’s time for you face the world Out There and go home.
+There are two main Info Booths on site.
+One inside the Main Venue (by The Arch), the other in Centeroo across from the Ferris Wheel.
+Both are noted on your festival map.
+You’ll also find satellite Info Booths at each POD.
+Info Booths stay open 24 hours, and CLOSE at 10:00 PM on Sunday, June 12.